 -Drink plenty of water

--Take the stairs instead of lift & elevators
+-Take the stairs instead of the lift & elevators

 -Walk from the bus stop to your home/office